Podenco Andaluz

-The Podenco Andaluz is an ancient Spanish breed of warren hound used to hunt small game in Andalusia, Spain.
+The Podenco Andaluz is a Spanish breed of warren hound indigenous to the autonomous community of Andalusia, in south-western Spain.
 It is one of four podenco breeds recognized by the Real Sociedad Canina de España.
 It is an agile dog generally used to hunt ducks, rabbits, boar and fowl.
 There are three accepted sizes (small, medium and large) and three coat types (wire-haired, long-haired and smooth).